shithi30/Predict_Missing_BizTypes_NLP/README.md

 <p align="center"><img width="440" alt="c4" src="https://github.com/shithi30/Prediction_of_Missing_BizTypes_NLP/assets/43873081/03933441-676c-4bbb-967a-e284d75a999b"></p>

-- **a.** First, we replace all Bangla digits by their English counterparts.
+- **a.** First, we replace all Bengali digits by their English counterparts.
-- **b.** Second, we ensure the strings contain all Bangla words (in version-01) and no punctuation marks.
+- **b.** Second, we ensure the strings contain all Bengali words (in version-01) and no punctuation marks.
 - **c.** Third, we remove unnecessary whitespaces from the training strings.
 - **d.** Fourth, we aggregate the last 7 day's available descriptions against available merchants.
 - **e.** Finally, we randomly shuffle the dataset for a representative distribution in each sample.